Greywater is wastewater generated from:

-Kitchen wastewater can contain food particles, grease, oils and fats and its use is not recommended, particularly without treatment.
+Kitchen wastewater often contains food particles, grease, oils and fats, and its use, particularly without treatment, is not recommended..

-Greywater may contain significant levels of disease causing organisms particularly where household members are suffering from a gastrointestinal illness.
+Greywater may contain significant levels of disease-causing organisms, particularly when residents are suffering from a gastrointestinal illness.

-The disease causing organisms in greywater are mainly transferred through:
+Disease-causing organisms in greywater can be transferred through:

 - contaminated hands